FAQ

 • the current status of the financial guarantee (DFZ)

 The result of the day-ahead market algorithm is the resulting price in the trading area and the trading position of individual market participants (traded electricity volume).
-The marginal price is different for each trading area and trading hour separately.
+The marginal price is different for each trading area and trading quarter-hour separately.

 The marginal price is equal to or less than the price of the last accepted demand.
 The traded volume of electricity is determined by the intersection of the supply curve and the demand curve.

-Intraday market
+Intraday continuous market

-Intraday market
+Intraday continuous market

 All tradable products on the intraday market are the Limit Order type.
 A Limit Order is an indication of an order that is tradable at a price equal to or higher (sell) or at a price equal to or lower (buy) than its limit price condition.